Sohojoe/DQN_pytorch/Report.md

  - The agent then performs an action, A t, on the environment.

- - This in term produces a new environment state at the next timestep, S t+1, along with a reward signal, R t+1.
+ - This in turm produces a new environment state at the next timestep, S t+1, along with a reward signal, R t+1.

 The variables, S t, A t, S t+1, R t+1, make the core inputs into any reinforcment learning algorthem.